Premier Hockey Federation: Premier Hockey Federation (2021–2023)

 Jonna Albers of the Whitecaps on a breakaway against Corinne Schroeder of the Pride.

-Ahead of the 2021–22 season, Tumminia announced that the salary cap would be doubled to $300,000.
+Ahead of the 2021–22 season, Tumminia announced that the player salary cap would be doubled to $300,000.
 On May 10, 2021, the league announced it had sold the Connecticut Whale to a new independent ownership group called Shared Hockey Enterprises (SHE), LLC, led by Tobin Kelly, reducing the number of league-operated teams to three.
-On May 26, the league announced that the Riveters had been sold to BTM Partners, owners of the Boston Pride and Toronto Six, with John Boynton named the team's chairman.
+On May 26, the league announced that the Riveters had been sold to BTM Partners, owners of the Boston Pride and Toronto Six, with John Boynton named as the team's chairman.
 The NWHL finished selling its league-operated teams to independent ownership with the sale of the Buffalo Beauts and Minnesota Whitecaps to a joint partnership of NLTT Ventures, LLC, and Top Tier Sports on June 28.

-In September 2021, the league officially rebranded as the Premier Hockey Federation, reflecting its many recent structural changes and deliberately adopting a gender-neutral name.
+In September 2021, the league officially rebranded as the Premier Hockey Federation (PHF), reflecting its many structural changes and deliberately adopting a gender-neutral name.
 The 2021–22 season, the league's first season under the PHF title, began in November 2021.
-PHF players were required to follow testing and quarantine protocols due the outbreak of the COVID-19 Omicron variant.
+PHF players were required to follow testing and quarantine protocols due to the outbreak of the COVID-19 Omicron variant.

-On January 18, 2022, the league announced that 2022–23 salary cap would increase to $750,000, and that players would receive full healthcare benefits and an equity stake in its teams.
-Additionally, the league announced an expansion team for Montreal, and opened the possibility of additional expansion in the United States.
-On July 12, the league officially introduced the Montreal team, the Force, owned by BTM Partners, and Kevin Raphael would serve as the team's president.
+On January 18, 2022, the league announced that that 2022–23 salary cap would increase to $750,000, and players would receive full healthcare benefits and an equity stake in its teams.
+Also, the league announced an expansion team for Montreal, and opened the possibility of additional expansion in the U.S. On July 12, the league officially introduced the Montreal team, the Force, owned by BTM Partners.
+Kevin Raphael would serve as the team's president.

 In February 2022, the league announced that Tumminia would step down as commissioner at the end of the 2021–22 season.
 In April, Tumminia was succeeded by Reagan Carey, the former director of USA Hockey's women's program.

 In December 2022, the salary cap for the 2023–24 PHF season was set at $1.5 million.
-The increase aligned with the Board of Governors' pledge, made in 2021, to invest $25 million directly in pay and benefits to PHF players over the ensuing three seasons.
-The announced cap signified a 900 percent growth over the 2021 salary cap.
+The increase aligned with the Board of Governors' pledge, made in 2021, to invest $25 million directly into pay and benefits for PHF players over the ensuing three seasons.
+The announced cap signified a 900% growth over the 2021 salary cap.